Applying for help if you're homeless

 If the council won’t let you make a homeless application or they refuse to give you emergency housing contact your nearest Citizens advice to get help.

 If you’re aged 16 to 17 or you’ve recently been living in care, social services usually have to help you with housing.
-Contact your local council's social services department to check if you can get help.
+Find out more about when social services must house you.

 If you can’t stay in your home because of violence, threats or any other abuse you can apply for homeless help.
 You can also get help from: